max-solo23/max-solo23/README.md

 Currently, I'm learning to develop a full-stack e-commerce application using .NET Core for the backend and Angular for the frontend.

 💡 I’m especially interested in:
--Backend development
+* Backend development
--Clean architecture and SOLID principles
+* Clean architecture and SOLID principles
--Software design patterns
+* Software design patterns
--Continuous learning and building useful tools for people
+* Continuous learning and building useful tools for people

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/maksym-solomyanov-900931293/)